 Although the details are still being hammered out, it is anticipated that you will need to stake these tokens for a fixed amount of time to participate in voting.

-For the time being, SushsiSwap Improvement Proposals (SIPs) can be tabled and voted on by anyone in the SushiSwap’s SushiPowah page on Snapshot.
-For those unfamiliar, Snapshot is a publicly viewable governance forum used by DeFi protocols such as Aave, Balancer, and yearn.finance.
+For the time being, SushiSwap Improvement Proposals (SIPs) can be tabled and voted on by anyone on the SushiSwap’s SushiPowah page on Snapshot.
+However, at this time, only proposals posted to the Snapshot voting system by the CORE can be considered binding if passed with a quorum.
+For those unfamiliar, Snapshot is a publicly viewable governance forum used by DeFi protocols such as Aave, Balancer, and Yearn.Finance.

-SUSHI is an ERC-20 token issued to liquidity providers on the SushiSwap decentralized exchange.
-It is earned by providing liquidity to pools on SushiSwap and be staked in exchange for SLP tokens which are used to govern the protocol.
+SUSHI is an ERC-20 token issued to liquidity providers (LPs) on the SushiSwap decentralised exchange (DEX).
+It is earned by providing liquidity to pools on SushiSwap or through farming in exchange for SLP tokens used to govern the protocol.

-The token was designed to reward early users of the protocol by allowing them to continue earning a cut of SushiSwap’s fees even after they have stopped providing liquidity to SushiSwap’s pools.
+The token was designed to reward early protocol users by allowing them to continue earning a cut of SushiSwap’s fees even after they have stopped providing liquidity to SushiSwap’s pools.
 This can be done by staking SUSHI to earn more SUSHI on SushiSwap’s Sushi Bar.

 SUSHI Price Analysis

-As you might have guessed, SUSHI entered the cryptocurrency market on August 28th with near-zero value.
-However, by September 1st the price had skyrocketed from a few cents to over 12$USD as yield farmers rushed in to capitalize on the insane annual percentage yields offered by SushiSwap.
+As you might have guessed, SUSHI entered the cryptocurrency market on August 28th 2020, with a near-zero value.
+However, by September 1st 2020, the price had skyrocketed from a few cents to over $12 as yield farmers rushed in to capitalize on the insane annual percentage yields offered by SushiSwap.

-Just one day later the price crashed by over 50% to under 6$USD, and again dropped by more than 50% on September 5th to around 2.50$USD when SushiSwap’s co-founder Chef Nomi liquidated over 14m USD worth of SUSHI.
-Despite the resolution of the situation one week later, SUSHI continues to fall in price.
+One day later, the price crashed by over 50% to under $6 and again dropped by more than 50% on September 5th 2020, to around $2.50 when SushiSwap’s co-founder Chef Nomi liquidated over 14m USD worth of SUSHI.

 Where can I get SUSHI cryptocurrency?

-SUSHI is almost just as easy to get as real sushi.
-Binance listed SUSHI on September 1st, which likely caused the incredible spike in price.
-Since then, other reputable exchanges including Huobi and OKEx have listed the token.
+SUSHI is almost just as easy to get as authentic sushi.
+Binance listed SUSHI on September 1 2020, which likely caused the incredible spike in price at the time.
+Since then, other reputable exchanges, including Huobi and OKX, have listed the token.

-If you prefer decentralized exchanges, SUSHI is still available on Uniswap and can of course be purchased from the SushiSwap Exchange.
+If you prefer decentralized exchanges, SUSHI is still available on Uniswap and can, of course, be purchased from the SushiSwap Exchange.
 Liquidity on all these exchanges is very high, and the 24-hour trading volume for SUSHI is nearly double its market cap.
-As such, you should have no issues getting your hands (or chopsticks) on this succulent cryptocurrency token.
+So you should have no issues getting your hands (or chopsticks) on this succulent cryptocurrency token.

-Since SUSHI is an ERC-20 token, it can be stored on just about any cryptocurrency wallet which supports Ethereum-based assets.
+Since SUSHI is an ERC-20 token, it can be stored in any cryptocurrency wallet that supports Ethereum-based assets.
 Where you should put your SUSHI depends on what you plan on doing with it.

-If you are interested in using SushiSwap whether to provide liquidity or participate in governance, your best bet would be a Web 3.0 wallet such as Metamask.
-If you plan on holding your SUSHI until the market is hungrier for it, a secure mobile wallet such as the Atomic Wallet or a hardware wallet such as the Trezor wallet should do the trick!
+If you are interested in using SushiSwap to provide liquidity or participate in governance, your best bet would be a Web 3.0 wallet such as Metamask.
+On the other hand, if you plan on holding your SUSHI until the market is hungrier for it, a secure mobile wallet such as the Trezor wallet should do the trick!

 SushiSwap has one goal and one goal only: to become the best DEX in cryptocurrency.
-This is quite a broad goal, and there are not currently any specific future milestones detailed by the new SushiSwap team.
+This is quite a broad goal, and the new SushiSwap team does not currently detail any specific future milestones.

 Despite the seeming ridiculousness of the project and the chaos it has caused in its short history, SushiSwap has still managed to hold on to around 800 million of the initial 1.14 billion it drained from Uniswap.
-The DEX is also maintaining around 200 million USD of daily volume.
+The DEX also maintains an average of 150 million USD of daily volume.

-It should also be noted that the relatively unprofessional naming and UI of many DeFi protocols including SushiSwap are probably even more distasteful to serious retail investors than seasoned yield farmers.
-Controversies such as Chef Nomi’s exit scams really hurt the space at the end of the day.
+But, it should also be noted that the relatively unprofessional naming and UI of many DeFi protocols, including SushiSwap, are perhaps even more distasteful to serious retail investors than seasoned yield farmers.
+In addition, controversies such as Chef Nomi’s exit scams really hurt the space at the end of the day.